 How to Wash

 - Wet hands with running water and apply soap.
-Always wash your hands front and back up to your wrists, between fingers and under fingernails.
+According to the Centers for Disease Control and Prevention, water can be warm or cold.
+Make sure to wash your hands front and back, up to your wrists, between fingers and under fingernails.

 - Dry hands with disposable paper towels, clean cloth towels or air dry.

 Always wash hands before handling, preparing or eating food and when feeding children or the elderly.